googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 Sharpenening of horizontal strokes at smaller screen sizes on lower resolution screens is one of the main effects of modern hinting.
 This sharpening significantly reduces blur along key horizontal strokes, producing much sharper text at smaller sizes.

-Running the VTT Autohinter and quickly reviewing the results will give you a good impression of the big picture of how hinting will help to render the font at small screen sizes particularly in relation to the key horizontals in the Devanagari font.
+Running the VTT Autohinter and quickly reviewing the results will give you a good impression of the big picture of how hinting will help to render the font at small screen sizes particularly in relation to the key horizontals in the Devanagari font design.
 By evaluating the initial results produced by the Autohinter, you can determine the benefits of hinting and then build on refining the hinting code.

 <img width="100%" height="100%" src="Images/BlurvSharp.png">

 **Left** Horizonal stroke un-hinted.
 After the un-hinted outline is scaled and rendered at a particular size, the result is very often a blurred line.
 **Right** Horizonal stroke hinted.
 The Autohinter uses a stragety to move the outline to a high contrast grid boundary.

-Folowing on from this basic idea, we can now see how this hinting effect, improves the rendering overall for many of the main Devanagari glyphs.
+Following on from this basic idea, we can now see how this hinting effect, improves the rendering overall for many of the main Devanagari glyphs.

 <img width="100%" height="100%" src="Images/DevanagariBlurSharp.png">

-**Key Horizonal sharpening** Hinting results in sharpening of main Horizontal stokes, along the key Headline alignement zone, shown here using representative Devanagari glyphs at 9 and 12 point @96dpi
+**Key Horizonal sharpening** Hinting results in sharpening of main Horizontal stokes, along the key Headline alignment zone, shown here using representative Devanagari glyphs at 9 and 12 point @96dpi

 <img width="100%" height="100%" src="Images/WeightBlurSharp.png">

 **Improvements across Variation space** One set of of hinting code is applied to all weight variations in the Variable font, resulting in sharpening of main Horizontal stokes for all weights.

-## Hinting : Hinting Devanagari letter GA' (U+0917)
+## Hinting Devanagari letter GA (Unicode+0917)

 Let’s begin by looking at how to add hinting to Devanagari letter GA.
+In this example we will delete the existing Autohinting code and add the hinting via the graphical user interface.
+The main height controls and cvt’s added to this glyph will set the direction for adding hinting and maintaining consistent height control for other Devanagari glyphs, that share the same headline and baseline heights.

 **Hinting strategy**